Hair

 Menopausal Hair Loss And What You Can Do About It

-Combat some of the contributing factors with the help of CLOUD NINE’s tips, and you’ll soon be back on the road to feeling your most confident self.
+Menopausal hair loss, while sometimes unavoidable, doesn’t have to get you down.
+Combat some of the contributing factors with some simple self-care and gentle styling tips, and you’ll be back on the road to feeling your most confident self in no time.

 YOUR HAIR IN MENOPAUSE: KEY TAKEAWAYS

-• As your hormone levels fluctuate during perimenopause, menopause and postmenopause, so does your hair’s growth cycle, condition, strength, look and feel.
+• As your hormone levels fluctuate during perimenopause, menopause and post-menopause, so does your hair’s growth cycle, condition, strength, look and feel.

 • You may notice thinning, hair loss, slow regrowth, brittle hair, a dry or greasy scalp, and changes to your hair’s texture, volume, and even colour.